 Q: Is the Pushkar Camel Fair worth attending?

 A: Absolutely, with caveats.
 It's the biggest camel fair in the world — 50,000 animals, Rajasthani folk culture, racing, beauty contests.
 The atmosphere is electric.
-But: accommodation triples in price and books out months ahead, the town is packed beyond comfort, and the dust is relentless.
+But accommodation triples in price and books out months ahead, the town is packed beyond comfort, and the dust is relentless.
 If you go, book by August.
-If you don't like crowds, visit the week after.
+If you'd rather skip the crush, visit the week after.

 Q: When exactly is the fair?